Today's dynamic business landscape challenges organizations to find ways to optimize their investment and streamline…

-Microsoft Teams is everywhere.
+Teams is everywhere.
 Not surprisingly, during the pandemic, the number of daily active users for Teams increased to 75 million in 2020.
 More and more people are WFH and companies are becoming virtual.
 Personal meetings are fading now, and Teams poises to become the next best collaboration tool.

 In turn, Microsoft Teams optimization has become a critical topic for Operations and Network personnel.
-As work shifts to a new environment setting, executives report that at least half of their distributed workforce consistently experiences poor experiences with SaaS apps they use.
+As work shifts to a new environment setting, executives report that at least half of their distributed workforce consistently experiences poor experiences with SaaS apps.
 The phenomenal growth of Teams has resulted in video call rates increasing by over 1000% in recent months.

-Monitoring Outside the Control Zone
+Monitoring Teams Outside the Control Zone

 Consequently, this presents a unique challenge for IT as they have no visibility and zero control.
-Yet, IT is accountable for ensuring that business-critical enterprise applications are up and running and end-users have the best experience.
+Yet, support teams are accountable for ensuring that business-critical enterprise applications are up and running and end-users have the best digital experience.

-Connecting to Teams Architecture
+Connecting to the Teams Architecture

 As enterprises continue to hire remote employees for diversity, it becomes critical to understand how these employee’s log into the Teams infrastructure.
 A typical Microsoft Teams call meeting has a host and several participants.
 Considering this, one must evaluate success factors in terms of the locations where all the participants will be joining vs where the host would be streaming AV from.

 When a meeting participant connects from India to a host meeting in the US, the participant connects to the nearest Microsoft media/relay server from their location through the nearest front door into the Azure backbone infrastructure.
 The host starts the video, and this traffic leads back to the participants via the same route.

 Even the Best Fail at Times

 But can Microsoft Call Quality Dashboard (CQD) tool help achieve baseline goals?
 CQD can provide a snapshot of data quality during the assessment phase by keeping tabs on each user, each call, and each meeting.
 Moreover, as networks and underlying infrastructure change, this impacts Teams experience for everyone.

 What CQD lacks is collecting data from real Teams sessions in real-time from critical vantage points.
 In the event of an outage, call failure, or poor AV quality, the IT team needs proactive notifications.

 Latency, packet loss, jitter, bandwidth, service quality, etc. are few metrics to measure when it comes to Teams.
 Gaining better control of these metrics can contribute to a superior experience.

 The fallout from this is expecting calls from irate customers having issues logging in or with poor Teams AV quality.
 There should be an easier and preferred way for IT to quickly determine whether they are meeting their call quality goals.

 - Mean (avg) Audi Jitter < 20ms